crspybits/SMSyncServer/README.md

 1. Client apps can operate offline.
 The client API queues operations (e.g., uploads) until network access is available.
 1. Interrupted operations are retried.
 For example, if network access is lost during a series of file uploads, then those uploads are retried when network access is available.
 1. Uploads (and downloads) are performed in a locked (a.k.a., transactional) manner.
 For example, if you queue a series uploads using `uploadImmutableFile` followed by a `commit`, those upload operations are carried out in an atomic manner, and are only available for download by other SMSyncServer client apps (using the same cloud storage credentials) when the entire set of files has been uploaded.
-1. SMSyncServer has an iOS client written in Swift and a server written in Javascript/Node.js.
-You must call the iOS client from Swift, not Objective-C, because the iOS API uses some Swift features that are not compatible with Objective-C (tuples, enums with associated values, and String enum's).

 See the blog articles: